Get started with a few quick questions

 Reluctance to provide references.
 Any established firm should be able to connect you with 2-3 past clients willing to speak candidly about their experience.
 Refusal is a disqualifying signal.

 Pricing that's dramatically below market.
-With 42% of custom software companies charging $50-$99/hr, a quote at $15/hr should raise questions about quality, hidden costs, or bait-and-switch pricing.
-For a deeper evaluation framework, see our guide on how to choose a software development company.
+With 90% of custom software providers charging $20-$99/hr, a quote significantly below $20/hr should raise questions about quality, hidden costs, or bait-and-switch pricing.
+For a deeper evaluation framework, see our vendor selection guide.

 How AI Is Changing Custom Development in 2026

-AI is reshaping how custom software gets built, not just what gets built.
+AI is reshaping how custom software gets built, and what gets built.

 Code generation is mainstream.
 According to Anthropic's 2026 Agentic Coding Trends Report, AI tools now generate 46% of all new code written by active developers.
 A JetBrains survey of 25,000 developers found 85% regularly use AI coding assistants.
 For custom software projects, this means faster development cycles and lower per-feature costs.